whowell1/whowell1github.io/content/en/blog/Evading_EDR_Through_Device_codes.md

 **How Threat Actors Exploit Device Code Authentication in Azure**

-1) Send a post request to https://login.microsoftonline.com/common/oauth2/devicecode?api-version=1.0 with a client_id and resource_id.
+1) Send a post request to https://login.microsoftonline.com/common/oauth2/devicecode?api-version=1.0 with resource and a client_id.
+Resource is the application that that the attacker wants to mimick like Microsoft Graph and the client_id is the numerical representation of the id of the application.
 2) Send a user the phishing email with legit Microsoft URL and device code on it
 3) Retrieve the access token and refresh token from the compromised user.